Application

 app.add_subapp('/v1', v1_app)

-style for new code is not recommended.
+Using child applications in the aiohttp style for new code is not recommended.

 Lifespan

-Lifespan is a mechanism for managing the lifecycle of background tasks in Rapidy
+Lifespan is a mechanism for managing the lifecycle of background tasks in Rapidy.

 It controls tasks that should be executed: before or after the server starts, as well as tasks that should run continuously.